Defining object types is the first step in assigning custom attributes to an object.

 Date: The custom attribute is displayed as a date picker in the object’s form.

-Text: The custom attribute is displayed in the object’s form as an input field in which you can enter up to 250 characters.
+Text: The custom attribute is displayed in the object’s form as an input field where you can enter up to 250 characters.

 Number: The custom attribute is displayed in the object’s form as an input field in which only numbers can be entered.